msyvr/otelex/README.md

 This is an exercise to build a custom Open Telemetry Collector distribution that includes a custom exporter.

-The `spanatt_exporter` unbundles key-value pairs that were packaged at the data source into OTLP span attributes.
+The `internal/spanattex/bigquery` exporter module unbundles key-value pairs that were packaged at the data source into OTLP span attributes, and repackages them for export to BigQuery target table.
 The basic unbundling protocol:
 1. grab the key-value pairs from the span's `attributes` field
 2. verify that the keys align with the export target database schema
 3. repackage the associated values for export